 4. I can quit whenever I want to.

 However, believing that you are not addicted or can easily quit without any outside help is a delusion the highest order.
-In fact, it’s the very reason the first step of the Twelve Steps is admitting you have a problem.
+In fact, it’s the very reason the first of the 12 steps is admitting you have a problem.

 5. I’m not an alcoholic because I’m successful.

 There are far too many individuals – addicted and otherwise – who refuse to see alcoholism for what it is unless there are obvious signs of severe consequences taking place (i.e., unemployment, homelessness, etc.).
-However, the latter is not the first sign of alcoholism but is actually referred to as advanced alcoholism.
+But, the latter is not the first sign of alcoholism — it’s actually referred to as advanced alcoholism.

 In fact, acquiring a home, keeping a relationship or gainful employment has nothing to do with determining whether or not you are an alcoholic.
 To think you are not addicted simply because you can maintain a seemingly successful career is wishful thinking indeed.
 In the field of addiction and recovery, that phenomena also has a name; it is known as being a high-functioning alcoholic.